ramenengine/afkit/README.md

 # AllegroForthKit

-A barebones foundational package powered by [Allegro 5](http://liballeg.org/).
+A barebones foundational package for programming with [Allegro 5](http://liballeg.org/) in standard Forth.

 ## Overview